takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * The Purpose of regional meetup is stronger relationship with local communities
 * The event hold at PyCon JP 2019 with local community members
-* We discussed the sharing of ideas and worries that local comunnities have
+* We discussed the sharing of ideas and worries that local communities have

 +++?image=20200510pyconhk/images/meetup.jpg&size=auto 100%